HankB/ZFSsupport/sh/README.md

 ```shell
 ./test_lock.sh testlock 10 5
 ```
+## Status

 The script is "in production" on my home LAN with the sender running Debian Stretch and remote Ubuntu 16.04.

+### 2019-02-25

+Following daily processing, the script `update-snapshot.sh` in "production" was updated to v0.5 after running several days without issue in a test environment.
+It will run next on 2019-02-25.
+A trial run from the console reported "already up to date" as desired.